#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

-The McIntosh apples have been an important commercial variety grown in the northeastern United States.
 The McIntosh was discovered in 1811 as a young seedling tree in Dundas County, Ontario, Canada by John McIntosh, an American who had recently emigrated to the area from New York state.
 By 1835, he was selling grafted trees which quickly became local favorites, producing apples sought after for their great flavor, dependability, and keeping qualities.
 The original tree at the McIntosh homestead finally blew down and died in 1910.
+McIntosh apples became so popular in the 1800s that they became an important commercial variety grown in the northeastern United States.
+Now McIntosh apples have become a common grocery store across the world!
+This is a rare story in today’s mass market apple world.

-McIntosh apples are medium-sized, roundish to slightly flattened with smooth, thin, skin mostly covered with a deep red blush.
+McIntosh apples are medium-sized, roundish to slightly flattened with smooth, thin skin covered with a deep red blush.
 The firm, crisp, white flesh is juicy, very aromatic and sometimes stained with red streaks.
-Locally folks use it for excellent applesauce and pie making.
-McIntosh apples are also used in local cider making.
-They bear fruit annually and are also very good storage apples.
-Growing McIntosh apples “off the mountain’ in the piedmont and further south may produce fruit that does not taste as good.
-Our mountain elevation helps us to grow McIntosh apples that match the quality of the original Canadian grown fruit.
+Locally folks mostly use them for making excellent applesauce and for pie making.
+McIntosh apples are used sparingly in local cider making.
+The trees bear fruit annually and are very good storage apples.
+Growing McIntosh apples “off the mountain’ in the piedmont and further south will often produce fruit that does not taste as good.
+Colder temperatures at our mountain elevation helps us to grow McIntosh apples that match the quality of the original Canadian grown fruit.

 #2 WOLF RIVER (also #32)